xp30n/CART-253/topics/eidolon-boot/README.md

 ## Attribution

-Huge inspiration from cyberpunk UI design, CRT terminals, and Harlan Ellison’s I Have No Mouth, and I Must Scream.
+Huge inspiration from cyberpunk UI design, CRT terminals, and Harlan Ellison’s "I Have No Mouth, and I Must Scream".

 Elements used:

 > - This project uses [p5.js](https://p5js.org)
-> - All audio used are royalty free sound effects taken from YouTube [typing sounds](https://www.youtube.com/watch?v=04vhD6tNnj8)
+> - All audio used are royalty free sound effects taken from YouTube: [Sound Effects](https://www.youtube.com/watch?v=04vhD6tNnj8)

 ## License